 Summary

-Funded by the Monday Charitable Trust, this three-year research project will generate a series of reports to engage policymakers on this national challenge.
+This three-year research project generated a series of reports to engage policymakers on this national challenge.

-The project will use data from the Millennium Cohort Study (MCS) which has been tracking around 19,000 young people since they were born in 2000-02.
-It will assess the backgrounds of those who failed to gain good grades in English language and maths GCSEs at age 16 in 2016-17 and will consider their later life outcomes in education and employment.
-It will also examine how the pandemic has differentially impacted on the Left Behind.
+The project used data from the Millennium Cohort Study (MCS) which has been tracking around 19,000 young people since they were born in 2000-02.
+It assessed the backgrounds of those who failed to gain good grades in English language and maths GCSEs at age 16 in 2016-17 and considered their later life outcomes in education and employment.
+It also examined how the Covid-19 pandemic has differentially impacted on the Left Behind.

-The research team will also use data from the 1970 British Cohort Study and Next Steps to investigate the experiences of previous generations of children who failed to gain English and maths qualifications.
+The research team also used data from the 1970 British Cohort Study and Next Steps to investigate the experiences of previous generations of children who failed to gain English and maths qualifications.

-The project will consider several important policy areas, and recommend evidence-informed reforms, citing good policy and practice in other countries where appropriate.
+The project considered several important policy areas, and recommended evidence-informed reforms, citing good policy and practice in other countries where appropriate.

 Parsons, S, Elliot Major, L (2022)